AlbertKurtz/fast_dse/README.md

    - Returns: a list of intensities with length `floor((max_q - min_q) / q_step)`.

 These functions are exported to Python with PyO3 via the `#[pymodule]` named `build_crystal`.

+## Important Limitations

+This is a **simplified implementation** intended for educational purposes and basic simulations:

+- **Crystal structures**: The `crystal()` function generates simple cubic lattices only.
+It does **not** support common crystal structures like FCC (face-centered cubic), BCC (body-centered cubic), HCP (hexagonal close-packed), or other Bravais lattices.

+- **Atomic scattering factors**: The `dse_optimized()` function does **not** account for atomic scattering factors (form factors).
+This implementation is only accurate (up to a coefficient) for **monoatomic crystals** with identical scattering atoms.
+For real materials with different atom types or accurate X-ray/neutron scattering calculations, proper form factors must be included.

+For production use in materials science or crystallography, consider using established libraries like [pymatgen](https://pymatgen.org/), [ASE](https://wiki.fysik.dtu.dk/ase/), or [diffpy](https://www.diffpy.org/).

 ## Demo script (`main.py`)